zbo14/triple-double/README.md

 A secure, out-of-band channel is needed to communicate public keys and session IDs between peers.

+Find the complete code in `./example.js` and run it with `npm run example`.

 ##### Alice publishes bundle

 Alice only has to perform this step if: